-Even though I’ve transformed into the world traveling Yorkie in 2016, I haven’t forgotten the exquisite scents of my hometown Northern California.
-With an upright wagging tail, I’m ecstatic to bark out my favorite dog-friendly day trips in Northern California or simply NorCal.
+Despite transforming into the world traveling Yorkie in 2016, I haven’t forgotten the exquisite scents of my hometown Northern California.
+With an upright waggin’ tail, I’m ecstatic to bark out my favorite dog-friendly day trips in Northern California (a.k.a.
+NorCal).
 I also have a real treat for you as my road trip expert Weimaraner cousin Sonny is here to add a mark or two.
-Together, we are two furry NorCal natives ready to take you through 10 of the most pawsome places in our territory to visit with your dog.
-Whether you rest your furry paws in the Bay Area or Sacramento, we’ve got you covered with the top dog-friendly day trips in Northern California.
-Sniff us out below!
+Together along with my crazy sidekick Penny Gurl, we are three furry NorCal natives ready to take you through 10 of the most pawsome places in OUR territory to visit with your dog.
+Whether you rest your furry paws in the Bay Area or Sacramento, we’ve got you covered with the top 10 dog-friendly day trips in Northern California!

 *Please note that this post contains affiliate links, and at no obligation or additional cost to you, my humans and I earn a small commission if you make a purchase.
 If you love the work that we do, you can show your support by making a purchase through an affiliate link.
 Proceeds will go towards feeding homeless dogs (and cats) along with improving the lives of the neglected and abused.